 Iowa State University SIPERG Laboratory

 Once received, samples were placed into tin capsules and immediately sealed.
 Carbon (δ13C ) and nitrogen (δ15N ) stable isotopes analyses were conducted on a Costech Elemental Analyzer attached to a Finnigan Delta Plus XL mass spectrometer in continuous flow mode. δ13C was corrected according to Vienna Pee Dee Belemnite (VPDB), and δ15N was corrected via isotopic reference materials (Air).
 Corrections were made using a regression method, and results reported in permil (‰).
 Percent concentration (%) was calculated using the peak intensity of the sample against well-characterized (C:N) acetanilide standards.
 Analytical uncertainty at 1 was ±0.11‰ for C and ±0.09‰ for N.

+Instructions for sorting and processing samples in the laboratory were provided to students in a handout (see Supplemental File 2).

 Data Analyses